ALT-F1/EOSC-Co-Creation-Crossroads-Data-bank-for-covid-19/README.md

 4. Look in the [output_directory/data](output_directory/data) directory to manipulate .csv and .json files
 5. Manipulate the aggregated version of the data on [output_directory/data/latest/by_province_and_quartile.csv](output_directory/data/latest/by_province_and_quartile.csv)

+# Use crontab to generate the data and commit the new dataset on github

+* run  `python ~/dev/github/OpenWeatherMap/build_belgian_weather_by_province.py`

 # What are the data available?

 * Look into the directory [export_directory/data/by_date/yyyy-mm-dd](export_directory/data/by_date/yyyy-mm-dd)/*.{json|csv}` containing OpenWeatherMap.org for Belgian cities